StatCan/NBL-CNB/docs/source/address_matching/confidence.rst

 The information described above is put into use in the following way:

-1. In cases are checking the address data against a secondary source (NAR, municipal level civic address sources) a True/False flag system is used to indicate whether or not the address associated with the address point appear in that secondary source.
-Then during the main confidence calculation the score is changed based on whether the value returned was True or False.
+1. Where possible the address data is checked against available secondary sources (NAR, municipal-level civic address sources, etc).
+A boolean flag system is used to indicate whether or not the address appears in a given secondary source.
+Then during the main confidence calculation, the score is changed based on whether the value returned was True or False.
-2. In cases where we are classifying a value into a cateogry (link distance, etc) the value in question is compared against the table and the appropriate value is added or subtracted from the score as needed.
+2. In cases where we are classifying a value into a category (link distance, etc) the value in question is compared against the table and the appropriate value is added or subtracted from the score as needed.
 3. The total score is then classified into a confidence type LOW, MEDIUM, or HIGH based on the result of the score calculation.
-4. The results are then then added to the line link values from the qa/qc step for easier visualization.
+4. The results are then added to the line link values from the qa/qc step for easier visualisation.
 5. All results are exported to the project geopackage.

-The code for the above process:
+The code for the above process can be seen below:

 .. code-block:: python